Scientific Forecaster Discussion

 National Weather Service New York New York

-through the beginning of the week.
-High pressure then builds
+through the beginning of next week.

 Near term /until 6 PM this evening/...